EEG Electrode Placement: Fixed vs. Variable

 The examples below detail two real examples and how the selection of a variable or fixed layout EEG evolved along with the project stages:

-In the second stage of the project, Bitbrain developed Hero, a customized dry EEG headset that the participant received to be utilized daily at home.
+• Phase 3: Bitbrain developed Hero, a customized dry EEG headset that the participant received to be utilized daily at home.
 This time, the caregiver of the participant sets up the technology.

 Dry Eeg Headset for Motor Rehabilitation